meilisearch/documentation/learn/getting_started/installation.md

 :::

 ::: tab Windows
-To install MeiliSearch on Windows, use Docker or compile from the source.
+To install MeiliSearch on Windows, use Docker or compile from source.

-A common compilation error (`"link.exe not found"`) can be solved by installing [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) (scroll down and click on **Tools for Visual Studio 2019**).

-MeiliSearch will allocate 100GB on launch.
-If disk space is an issue on your machine, adjust the [index](/reference/features/configuration.md#max-index-size) and [update database](/reference/features/configuration.md#max-udb-size) maximums accordingly.
 :::

 ::::